pypa/pip/docs/html/development/architecture/overview.rst

 basically a link.
 The link’s text is the name of the file

-This is the `PyPI Simple API`_ (PyPI has several APIs, some are being deprecated).
-Pip looks at Simple API, documented initially at :pep:`503` -- packaging.python.org has PyPA specifications with more details for Simple Repository API
+This is the `PyPI Simple API`_ (PyPI has several APIs, some are being deprecated). pip looks at Simple API, documented initially at :pep:`503` -- packaging.python.org has PyPA specifications with more details for Simple Repository API